JorelAli/CommandAPI/README.md

 An API to use the new command UI introduced in Minecraft 1.13

 ## Purpose
 This project provides an API to help Bukkit/Spigot developers use the new Minecraft 1.13 command UI.
+(Read about its creation in my [blog post](https://jorelali.github.io/blog/Creating-the-CommandAPI/)!)

 ![commandUI](https://i.imgur.com/aTJa77G.gif "commandUI")